NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Distribution: Heating Airflow Rate**

 The heating airflow rate.
-Applies only to Furnace heating system, and air-to-air, mini-split, and ground-to-air heat pumps.
 If not provided, the OS-HPXML default is used.

 - **Name:** ``hvac_distribution_heating_airflow_cfm``
 - **Type:** ``Double``